A little history

 came out with the near identical Atwood named version after

-castings like where the crankcase screws go through the case
+where the crankcase screws went through the case and in the

 Unfortunately